kh-ryu/kh-ryu.github.io/about.md

 ---

 Hi.
 Nice to meet you all.
-I'm Kyunghyun Ryu from Seoul National University, South Korea.Thank you for visiting my website.
+I'm Kyunghyun Ryu from Seoul National University, South Korea.
+Thank you for visiting my website.
 This is where I upload my research work and personal experiences.
 Feel free to explore it!